arnodelorme/wp15/usecase-2.5/README.md

 ## Output data

-The output data that is to be shared consists of folders and files that represent group-level aggregated data.
+The output data has the following architecture:
+-

 The `whitelist.txt` file contains a complete list of the output data that is to be shared.